 If you are praying, protesting or sidewalk counseling on public property, the 1st Amendment protects your right to do so, even if others don’t like your message.
 But that does make it important that you know where public property is.
 The presence of a sidewalk and the presence of public utilities such as street lights, power lines and fire hydrants are good indicators of public property.

-In most places the first ten or fifteen feet of land on either side of a public road is considered a public easement, which is public space as well.
+In most places the first ten or fifteen feet of land on either side of a public road is considered a public easement, where your 1st Amendment rights are protected.

 It’s important to note that many newer abortion clinics have been constructed specifically to make sidewalk counseling difficult, so the entrances are built as far away from public property as can be.
 If you’re not sure where the lines are, maps are often available at the website for your county assessor.
 This will show you where the clinic’s property lines are.